 RECREATIONAL AREA SPAARNWOUDE

-In 1969, the government, five municipalities and the province of North Holland decided to keep the area between Amsterdam and Haarlem ‘green’.
-Thus the recreational area ‘Spaarnwoude’ was launched, covering a total landmass of over 6,178 acres.
+In 1969 the government, five municipalities and the province of North Holland decided to keep the area between Amsterdam and Haarlem ‘green’.
+Thus, the recreational area named ‘Spaarnwoude’ was launched.
+It covers a total landmass of over 6,178 acres.
 Located just outside Haarlem, Spaarnwoude has become one of the most popular recreational areas in North Holland.
-It is considered a pocket of peace and tranquility, offering its visitors the opportunity to hike, cycle and inline skate, while taking in the area’s natural beauty.
-But that is not all: other activities/attractions include parks, play areas, a golf course, a scaling wall, an educational farm, canoe courses, ‘adventureland’ and… the opportunity to go skiing at Snowplanet.
+It is a haven of peace and tranquility, offering its visitors the opportunity to hike, cycle and inline skate through areas of natural beauty.
+But that is not all!
+There are also parks, play areas, a golf course, a scaling wall, an educational farm, canoe courses, ‘adventureland’ and the opportunity to go skiing at ‘Snowplanet’.

-A favorite subject for posters advertising the province of Limburg, but a village relatively undiscovered by foreign visitors.
-Thorn is a wonderfully picturesque town with cobbled streets and white-washed houses and farms that intrude right into the main or ‘high’ street, giving the town a calmly rural atmosphere.
-The local abbey was founded towards the end of the 10th century.
+A popular subject for posters, advertising the province of Limburg: Thorn is a Dutch village which remains relatively untouched by foreign visitors.
+It is a wonderfully picturesque town of cobbled streets, white-washed houses and farms that intrude right into the main street.
+This gives the village, which is located near Roermond, a calm and rural atmosphere.
+It’s local abbey was founded towards the end of the 10th century.

-Panorama Mesdag is a cylindrical painting, more than 14 meters high and 120 meters in circumference.
-The vista of the sea, the dunes and Scheveningen village was painted by one of the most famous painters of the Hague School, Hendrik Willem Mesdag.
-It is the oldest 19th-century panorama in the world in its original site, and a unique cultural heritage.
+Panorama Mesdag is a panoramic painting.
+It is more than 14 meters high, and 120 meters in circumference.
+It depicts a vista of sea, dunes and the village of Scheveningen.
+It was painted by one of the most famous painters of the Hague School: Hendrik Willem Mesdag.
+It is the oldest 19th-century panorama in the world in its original site, and a unique a cultural heritage.

 Zeestraat 65, The Hague